-- A. passing courses at this school (one credit is given for 15 hours of classroom instruction or its equivalent); - B. satisfactorily completing courses in other parts of this university (See paragraph 1.7 and paragraph 1.8).
+- A. passing courses at this school (one credit is given for the amount of work set forth in paragraph 1.4E); - B. satisfactorily completing courses in other parts of this university (See paragraph 1.7 and paragraph 1.8).

 1.3.
 Residence